sooffia/T1A3-Terminal-Application/README.md

 ## Implementation Plan
 To adhere to the marking rubric's requirements for a well-organized implementation plan, I incorporated Trello as a pivotal tool in my development process.
 This integration allowed me to intricately monitor progress, categorize distinct features, and maintain a systematic task list.
 Each feature received a detailed breakdown of tasks, with deadlines strategically set approximately a week ahead of the actual due date.
 This proactive scheduling strategy provided a buffer for comprehensive testing, error handling, and addressing any unexpected hurdles encountered during development.
 Leveraging Trello's visual indicators, such as turning deadline boxes green upon task completion, fostered a sense of achievement and enhanced the overall project management efficiency.

-Here is a link to my trello:
+Here is a link to my trello: [Trello board](https://trello.com/b/pvjBsD7b/t1a3-terminal-application)

 Trello was essential in effectively organising the entire development process of my class schedule manager terminal application.
 Trello facilitated the whole software development process, from early planning to testing, development, and refining the codebase.
 It enabled agile modifications and enhancements throughout the process.
 An important lesson learned is the Trello board's ever-changing nature, as tasks were continuously added, updated, or completed.
 This flexibility and unintentional alignment with Agile approaches demonstrated the non-linear character of the development process.